SpiderDave/DavePatcher/README.md

     include <file>
         Dynamically include another patch file as if it were inserted at this line.

+    use [gd | cairo]
+        Initialize graphics to use gd or cairo libraries.

     strict [on | off]
         Turn strict mode on or off.
 In strict mode: